Has Eastern Europe wised up to Chinese investment? | DW | 16.08.2021

 As a result, Chinese entities have been able to exert influence in areas like government communication networks.

-A recent report by CEIAS shows how the Chinese government has been able to insert itself into Czechia and Slovakia through a banking company known as CEFC China Energy, which has been used to become a minority shareholder in a Czech-Slovak financing group, J&T Finance.
+A recent report by CEIAS shows how the Chinese government has been able to gain a footing into the Czech Republic and Slovakia through a banking company known as CEFC China Energy, which has been used to become a minority shareholder in a Czech-Slovak financing group, J&T Finance.

 The political elite of the Visegrad member, Poland, meanwhile, is in a unique situation vis-a-vis its relationship to both China and the EU.